unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 ### Explanation of Some Files

 The file `3_uothesis_chapter_template.tex` is an example bare-bones TeX template to help you test your system.
 It's not necessary for rendering an actual dissertation, except that it shows how chapters are started (with a `\chapter{Chapter Name}` line).
+If you want to add more chapers, you can either add directly to this file, or make a new file (it doesn't have to start with a `3_`, and include it in `main.tex`.

 The same is true of the file `4_uothesis_appendix_examples.tex`.

 The file `5_uothesis_bibliography.tex` lists all BibTeX (.bib) files that contain the citation information for your References Cited page. `\bibliography{Bibliography_File}`, for example, means "Look in the same folder as this file for `Bibliography_File.bib`."
 Programs such as [Zotero](https://www.zotero.org/ "Zotero") and [Mendeley](https://www.mendeley.com/ "Mendeley") can export citations in .bib format for you (I especially recommend using Zotero with the free [Better Bib(La)TeX plugin](https://github.com/ZotPlus/zotero-better-bibtex "Zotero Better Bib(La)TeX plugin"), linked from [here](https://www.zotero.org/support/plugins "Zotero Plugins")).
-The files in this repository are currently set up to look for a file called "Bibliography.bib" (an example file is included).
+The files in this repository are currently set up to look for a file called "main.bib" (an example file is included).

 The file "appendices.tex" currently looks for an external file (for my dissertation, it was called `R_Package_Version_Numbers_AUTOMATICALLY_GENERATED_DO_NOT_EDIT_MANUALLY.md.tex` and adds it as an appendix if it is found.